TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/project interview.md

 Optionally, the analyzed results are stored in an Oracle database through **db.py**, allowing features like user history, analytics, or dashboards.

 Finally, Flask sends the structured JSON response back to the frontend, which displays the score, matched skills, missing skills, and personalized recommendations in a clean UI.

-So the complete architecture runs like this:
-**User → Frontend → FormData → Flask → extractor.py → ai_client.py → (db.py optional) → Frontend UI.**

-This gives users a seamless, AI-powered resume-JD matching experience from upload to insights.

 ----